aim-uofa/OIR/README.md

 ## TODO
 1. Use prompt_change as dict's key may lead to error.
 2. Different editing pairs' masks mustn't have overlap.
+3. Search metric can be an ensemble learning tool.
+For example, we can use pnp, p2p, OIR ... method to edit an image and we can use search metric to select the optimal editing result.
+4. We can also use the method in TODO 3 to build a high quality dataset to train instruct-based image editing method.
+5. Deploy our method on different foundation model (SDXL, LCM ...)

 ## Results